-This meme’s characterization of Sanders as a “loser” on this basis evinces a rather skewed perspective, however.
-Although many people view financial rewards as a tangible measure of one’s success, it is far from the only factor by which accomplishment can be measured.
-(In fact, highly-regarded President Harry S. Truman had virtually no net worth even after leaving the White House in 1953 and afterwards was largely dependent upon Congress’ finally establishing a pension for former presidents.)
+In any case, the meme's characterization of Sanders as a "loser" based on his net worth evinces a rather skewed perspective.
+Although many people view financial rewards as a tangible measure of one's success, it is far from the only factor by which accomplishment can be measured.
+(In fact, highly-regarded President Harry S. Truman had virtually no net worth even after leaving the White House in 1953 and afterwards was largely dependent upon Congress' finally establishing a pension for former presidents.)

 Bernie Sanders might equally be considered a "winner" for persevering at his goal of achieving a political career long after others might have given up, and for succeeding at that effort despite prolonged financial hardship.
 Unlike many others, Sanders might also be lauded for maintaining a rather plain life and not having enriched himself in public service (especially since candidates at the other end of the financial spectrum are frequently criticized for being "out of touch with the common man").